Abdullah of Saudi Arabia: Iran

 In 2006, Iranian Supreme Leader Khamenei had sent his adviser Ali Akbar Velayati with a letter asking for Abdullah's agreement to establish a formal back channel of communication between the two leaders.
 Abdullah said he had agreed, and the channel was established, with Velayati and Saud Al Faisal as the points of contact.
 In the ensuing years, the King noted, the channel had never been used.

-In April 2008, according to a US cable released by WikiLeaks, Abdullah had told the US Ambassador to Iraq, Ryan Crocker, and General David Petraeus to "cut off the head of the snake".
+In April 2008, according to a leaked US diplomatic cable, Abdullah had told the US Ambassador to Iraq, Ryan Crocker, and General David Petraeus to "cut off the head of the snake".
 Saudi Arabia's Ambassador to Washington, Adel al-Jubeir, "recalled the King's frequent exhortations to the US to attack Iran" and to put an end to that country's nuclear program.
 Abdullah asserted that Iran was trying to set up Hezbollah-like organizations in African countries, observing that the Iranians didn't think they were doing anything wrong and didn't recognize their mistakes.
 He said that the Iranians "launch missiles with the hope of putting fear in people and the world".
 The King described his conversation with Iranian foreign minister Mottaki as "a heated exchange, frankly discussing Iran's interference in Arab affairs".
 When challenged by the King on Iranian meddling in Hamas affairs, Mottaki apparently protested that "these are Muslims".
 "No, Arabs", countered the King.
 "You as Persians have no business meddling in Arab matters".
 Abdullah said he would favor Rafsanjani in an Iranian election.

 He told General Jones that Iranian internal turmoil presented an opportunity to weaken the regime—which he encouraged—but he also urged that this be done covertly, stressing that public statements in support of the reformers were counterproductive.
 The King assessed that sanctions could help weaken the government, but only if they are strong and sustained.